Sillians/Sillians/README.md

-## Hey there!! 👋
+## Hii there!! 👋👋👋
-#### I'm Basil Ihuoma ☺☺.
+#### I'm a Data | MLOps Engineer.
-I have passion for learning 💛💥 and I like having fun solving Machine Learning related problems (Still figuring things out bit by bit).
+I have passion for learning 💛💥 and I like having fun solving Data / Machine Learning related problems.
 I love reading ML research papers and diversed books 📚 of which my favorites are
 - Outliers by Malcolm Gladwell
 - Originals by Adam Grant
 - Atomic Habits by James Clear